Arteaga2k/problema3/app/Twig/doc/recipes.rst

 Working with Ajax means that the same content is sometimes displayed as is, and sometimes decorated with a layout.
-As Twig layout template names can be any valid expression, you can pass a variable that evaluates to ``true`` when the request is made via Ajax and choose the layout accordingly:
+As Twig layout template names can be any valid expression, you can pass a variable that evaluates to ''true'' when the request is made via Ajax and choose the layout accordingly:

 .. code-block:: jinja